-Sometimes an add one you have downloaded and installed may be corrupted.
-Whenever you download add ons make sure that it comes from an official source which you can find in one of our guides or just looking around Google.
+Sometimes an addon one you have downloaded and installed may be corrupted.
+Whenever you download add ons make sure that it comes from an official source which you can find in one of our guides or just by looking around Google.

 Downloading add ons from unofficial sources could also lead to your device being infected with Malware.

-You add on could also just need to be reinstalled with the most up to date version.
+Your addon could also just need to be reinstalled with the most up-to-date version.

-Simply go to Kodi add ons, uninstall the add on that’s giving you trouble and reinstall it using an official source URL.
+Simply go to Kodi add ons, uninstall the add on that are giving you trouble, and reinstall it using an official source URL.